ton-community/ton-docs/docs/develop/dapps/tutorials/collection-minting.md

 console.log(`Balance top-upped`);
 ```

-Thirdly, go through each file with metadata, create instance of our `NftItem` class and call deploy method.
+Eventually, go through each file with metadata, create `NftItem` instance and call deploy method.
 After that we need to wait a bit, until the seqno increases:
 ```ts
 for (const file of files) {
     console.log(`Start deploy of ${index + 1} NFT`);